 Promoting a “warm” concept severely and unnecessarily limits a company’s ability to reap the rewards of telemarketing.

 As companies emphasize “warm,” they build a snug nest from which to make calls.
-The more “warm” is reinforced, the less likely employees venture out of that nest.
+The more “warm” is reinforced, the less likely it is that employees will venture out of that nest.
 And who can blame them, because everything outside is “cold” by default.
 Here’s just one example of how this plays out:

 Banks often instruct branch employees to call customers they know, telling employees these are “warm” calls and therefore preferable.